dharmamitra/dharmamitra-frontend-next/README.md

 > - **refactor**: A code change that neither fixes a bug nor adds a feature
 > - **test**: Adding missing tests or correcting existing tests

-`semantic-release` uses commet messages to handle versoning as follows:
+`semantic-release` uses commit messages to handle versoning as follows:

 |**Commit message** | **Release type** |
 |-------------------|-------------------|